 How to Prevent Mold in the Garage

 Mold thrives in humid environments that have little ventilation and sunlight.
-If these conditions are met, it doesn’t take long for mold to grow on organic material like cardboard or drywall.
-Garages are typically havens for mold, unless homeowners take proper steps to reduce moisture.
-Here’s how you can keep mold from infesting your garage.
+It doesn’t take long for mold to grow on organic material like cardboard or drywall if these conditions are met.
+Garages are typical havens for mold unless homeowners take proper steps to reduce moisture.
+But fret not.
+You can keep mold from infesting your garage by taking simple measures.

 - Check your garage for leaks.
 Inspect the areas in your garage, such as the roof, floor, gutters, and pipes, to ensure that they are in good condition.
 Fix any cracks and damage you find immediately.